restyler/scrapeninja-node-scraper/README.md

-# Querying the Scraped Data
+# Querying the scraped data
 The scraper stores the ScrapeNinja response in a data TEXT blob with embedded JSON.
 You can extract specific values at runtime using SQL queries:
 ```sql
 select